DataDog/dd-trace-rb/docs/DevelopmentGuide.md

 of 'Trace Checks'.
 For more information on these checks, see: https://github.com/DataDog/dd-apm-test-agent#trace-invariant-checks

-The APM Test Agent also emits helpful logging.
-To get Test Agent logs:
+The APM Test Agent also emits helpful logging, which can be viewed in local testing or in CircleCI as a job step for tracer and contrib tests.
+Locally, to get Test Agent logs:

     $ docker-compose logs -f testagent